Services & Coverage

 - Training and information, such as newsletters and web sites, to help employers study current Employment Practices Liability insurance issues

-William H. Connolly & Co., LLC advises businesses and institutions on the insurance implications of various employment practices issues including:
+William H. Connolly & Co. advises businesses and institutions on the insurance implications of various employment practices issues including:

 - Quid Pro Quo